 Prachee came to RIST in 2019 after more than a decade of working with non-profit organizations in India and the United States.
 As the Program Manager at RIST she manages relationships with partners and a substantial portfolio of grants.
 Her approach to philanthropy and grant-making emerges out of her work on urban poverty, human rights and policy research.
 Her Master’s Thesis at Brandeis University made actionable policy recommendations towards the Right to Water for the Urban Poor in India.

-Ashira is a Program Officer for Evaluation and Learning at RIST.
+Ashira is a Program Manager and Monitoring and Evaluation Lead at RIST.
 She conducts research activities with an aim to integrate M&E into the fabric of RIST’s work to best inform its decision making.
 Prior to joining RIST, Ashira held several roles at nonprofits working on financial inclusion, social emotional and youth learning as well as education and food policy.
 She has a M.A in International Relations from Harvard University and a B.S in Software Engineering from San Jose State University.